xyqlx/rain/README.md

 - If you toggle the page to background and then toggle back, the animation may be paused
 - I don't know what's the best parameters for the simulation

+## Performance issues

+When the value of `piova` is up to 500, the FPS will drop obviously.
+Since I'm not familiar with WebGL, maybe there are some ways to improve the performance.

 ## Reference

 [d-harel/raindrops](https://github.com/d-harel/raindrops)